NIWA Reports on NZ’s River Flooding Exposure

 It stated that the number of insurance claims indicates that flooding events in New Zealand are increasing.
 Flooding has been the most frequent and damaging natural hazard since the late 20th century.

-According to the report, New Zealand does not yet have a nationally consistent flood hazard map of populations and assets at risk to identify people and assets at risk in fluvial and pluvial flood plains.
+According to the report, New Zealand does not yet have a nationally consistent flood hazard map of populations and assets at risk to identify people and assets in fluvial and pluvial flood plains.

 Importance of the flood hazard area map (FHLA)